rlee97/fabian_tools/Automate_Release_Build_Script/README.md

 ```

 The automate.ini file also contains a section called [HASH].
 If you want to have the repository reference a specific commit sha then simply put in the commit sha hash for that specific repository in the following slot and the repository will reflect that hash.

-### Steps
-1: Deletes all directories with fabian in it's name

-2: Clones all directories regarding fabian software

-3: Updates the file versions if specified

-4: Builds all fabian directories

-5: Takes hex files and converts them to pj2, pm3, and .bin

-6: Moves corresponding files to the appropriate place in the Release_Package directory

 ## Output
 * Once the program has run to completion check the automate_build.log file to see if any warnings has arisen.
 If there are no WARNINGS then the program was able to run successfully.